 <img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&tid=2613556253294&pd[em]=&noscript=1" /> Skip to Content

-Things to do in Tangier, Morocco
+Things to Do in Tangier, Morocco

 I’ve compiled a list of ten ideas for things to do in Tangier when you are when visiting.
 Many of these are fun options, even if you are only in town for one day.
 If you’re visiting for longer, you’ll have ideas to keep you busy for days!
 There’s no shortage of things to do in Morocco and Tangier is no exception.
+Located on the Strait of Gibraltar where Africa meets Europe, Tangier offers a unique blend of cultural experiences and natural beauty.

-Cap Spartel and the Caves of Hercules
+Explore Cap Spartel and the Caves of Hercules

 One of the most popular locations just outside of Tangier is the beautiful Cap Spartel and the Caves of Hercules.
 Located just nine miles outside of Tangier, Cap Spartel sits at the entrance to the Strait of Gibraltar, about 1000 feet above sea level.
+The quickest route from Tangier to Cape Spartel is a taxi ride, with a travel time of approximately 18 minutes.

 The Caves of Hercules are located below the cape.
 The history of the beautiful caves is rich with intrigue.
 At one point, the caves were mined, which expanded them beyond their original size.
 There are signs that the caves were occupied in Neolithic times, and according to mythology, the Roman God Hercules once slept here.
-No matter what you believe, their beauty is well-worth the trip to see them!
+For a hassle-free visit to the Caves of Hercules from Tangier, consider joining a guided tour or taking a taxi if you prefer exploring on your own.
+Additionally, there’s a sightseeing bus from Tangier that conveniently stops near the caves.

-Visit the Tangier Kasbah
+Stroll Through Tangier Kasbah

 There are so many amazing discoveries to be made, for one thing.
 You never know when you might turn the corner and find some incredible food that you’ll be dreaming about for years to come.
 Turn another corner and find the perfect bag or rug that you simply have to take back to your home.
 Keep heading uphill until you reach the top of the Medina where you will see gorgeous views of the city and the land and ocean all around.